-The 2013 Business Plan represents our plan for the seventh year of operation of The Atlantic Salmon Conservation Foundation as an important contributor to conservation of wild Atlantic salmon in Canada.
+By the end of 2014 our Foundation will have contributed over \$2.1 million to 160 salmon conservation projects across five provinces.
+The 2014 Business Plan represents our plan for the eighth year of operation of The Atlantic Salmon Conservation Foundation as an important contributor to conservation of wild Atlantic salmon in Canada.

 Our vision is to contribute to the attainment of healthy and sustainable wild Atlantic salmon in Atlantic Canada and Quebec.
-We do this through stimulation and supportingof partnerships among small and large players alike.
+We do this through stimulation and support of partnerships among small and large players alike.
 The principle is simple: We help focus many small contributions to make a big difference in salmon conservation.

-By the end of our seventh year our small organization will have contributed \$1.75 million to worthy salmon conservation projects across five provinces.
-This has been possible because of the confidence and support of the Government of Canada in creating the Atlantic Salmon Endowment Fund, then vesting our Foundation with the responsibility to prudently manage the fund to preserve its capital while ensuring that conservation funding is made available to community groups.
+By the end of 2014 our Foundation will have contributed over \$2.0 million to 158 salmon conservation projects across five provinces.
+This has been possible because of the confidence and support of the Government of Canada in creating the Atlantic Salmon Endowment Fund. then vesting our Foundation with the responsibility to prudently manage the fund to preserve its capital while ensuring that conservation funding is made available to community groups.
 We take these responsibilities very seriously and that's why, working with our many partners, we'll eventually reach our shared goals.